New laws, 2019: Vermont pays people $10K to move there, internet taxes, pet protection, more

 Breaking News Emails

-WASHINGTON — The new year brings a host of state laws that take effect Tuesday — including Vermont paying people to move there.
+WASHINGTON — The new year brings a host of state laws that took effect Tuesday — including Vermont paying people to move there.

-The state will give people up to $10,000 over two years for those employed by out-of-state companies who are willing to work remotely from Vermont in a home office or cooperative work space.
+The state is giving people up to $10,000 over two years for those employed by out-of-state companies who are willing to work remotely from Vermont in a home office or cooperative work space.

 "We have a demographic problem in the state.
-We need more people," said Governor Phil Scott in supporting the measure.
+We need more people," Gov. Phil Scott, a Republican, said in supporting the measure.

 These are some of the new laws going into effect in 2019Dec.
 30, 201801:53